devcontainers/spec/proposals/secrets-support.md

  - up
  - run-user-commands

 `up`, `run-user-commands` will use the secrets for usecases like lifecycle hooks (similar to remoteEnv).
-We do not plan secrets support for `build` command since we do not have a demostrated requirement, as well as to avoid potentially baking in the user secrets into the docker images.
+We do not plan secrets support for `build` command since we do not have a demonstrated requirement, as well as to avoid potentially baking in the user secrets into the docker images.

 #### **Phase 2**
 In phase 2 the support for secrets can be expanded to additional commands such as `set-up` and `exec`.